 The first settlers of the MD made the journey from Broderick, Saskatchewan, in 1909, a distance of 150 miles, first settling on the Red Deer River.
 Others followed suit from Calgary and other areas, leaving behind shelter and security to settle a largely unknown frontier.
 Even having faced innumerable hardships, pioneers recognized the possibilities of the heavy land and rich soil in the MD of Acadia, which in turn has allowed generations to establish homes, communities, and farms.
 After more settlers arrived and the population grew, there was an effort to establish a local government.
 Thus, a petition was sent to Edmonton and was granted on December 8th 1913 establishing the Rural Municipality of Acadia No. 241 of ten townships was formed.
 In January of 1914, after taking two more townships, the Municipal District of Acadia was renamed from No. 241 to its present No. 34.

-The 1930’s hit most of Western Canada hard, particularly drought stricken Southern Alberta.
-As a result, the Province of Alberta collected failing municipalities and made them into Improvement Districts and the Alberta Specials Areas, which that latter exists to this day.
+The troubles of the 1930s hit most of Western Canada hard, particularly drought stricken Southern Alberta.
+As a result, the Province of Alberta collected failing municipalities and organized them into Improvement Districts and Specials Areas, the latter of which exists today.
 However, after a long hard fight, the people of the MD of Acadia convinced the government to remain an independent Municipality, making the MD of Acadia the only county in the region to do so.

-In 1932, as a drought relief measure, dams at the south and west of town were built as a relief project.
-Further relief was doled out at $7.00 per family per monthly, with and extra dollar for every child, and relief cars were shipped in from the Federal Government.
-Initiatives such as these helped to ease a dire situation and as the rain began to fall again, the development of power machinery followed soon after and farms were able to grow and become profitable, which made the price of land increase, and the area to prosper.
+In 1932, as a drought relief measure, dams at the south and west of town were built.
+Further relief was doled out at $7.00 per family per monthly, with an extra dollar for every child, and relief cars were shipped in from the Federal Government.
+Initiatives such as these helped ease the dire situation and as the rain began to fall again, the development of power machinery followed soon after, allowing farms to grow more corp and become profitable, allowing the area to prosper.

-Fortunately, most other community landmarks continued to exist and prosper, including the Community Hall, which was built in 1949 with major renovations in the 1970’s and 2015; the curling rink, constructed in 1976 and attached to the existing arena, which was built in 1967 as part of the Canadian Centennial Project; and the Acadia Valley Municipal Reservoir, which opened in 1986 after an intergovernmental financing effort between the Province and the MD; and the new area, which was built on the grounds of the previous, opened in 2013.
+Fortunately, most other community landmarks continued to exist and prosper, including the Community Hall, which was built in 1949 with major renovations in the 1970’s and 2015; the curling rink, constructed in 1976 and attached to the original arena, which was built in 1967 as part of the Canadian Centennial Project; the Acadia Valley Municipal Reservoir, which opened in 1986 after an intergovernmental financing effort between the Province and the MD; and the new arena, which was built on the grounds of the previous, and opened in 2013.

 The MD’s centennial was celebrated in 2012 in conjunction with several local farms celebrating their 100 years of operation.
 These festivities along with the many other events that occur in the MD of Acadia each year would not be possible without the dedication and hard work of our many volunteers and local organizations.
 The Community Club, the longest running club in Acadia Valley, has been around since 1916.
 The Rec Club, Sunset club, and Knights of Columbus are other important organizations that have consistently improved our community and brought people together for many decades.
 These Clubs continue to donate both time and money to individual causes and events and to our local school, which is one of the pillars of our community.